CarbonLDP/carbonldp-js-sdk/doc/README.md

 _documents:Carbon.Documents
 ```

-Documents object from where the PersistedContainer belong.
+The Documents instance to which the PersistedContainer belongs.
 ```typescript
 _etag:string
 ```